 - 4.1 To prevent over heating of the electric elements at least one warm air outlet must be open at all times. - 4.2 If all outlets are closed or blocked the over-heat trip will operate and switch off the heating elements.
-If this happens, your thermal cut-off will operate, this is a single operation device and will be required to be replaced by a competent person (see installation Instructions). - 4.3 If the Fanmaster is switched off when hot and then restarted immediately there may be a delay before heating recommences.
+If this happens, your thermal cut-off will operate and switch off the heating elements.
+If this happens, open the outlets, wait for the elements to cool down and reset the trip by pressing the reset on the Fanmaster rear cover. - 4.3 If the Fanmaster is switched off when hot and then restarted immediately there may be a delay before heating recommences.

-- 4.4 Make sure that clothing etc. is kept clear of the back of the - 4.5 Ensure that the electrical cables of the Fanmaster are not strained or damaged. - 4.6 It is not good practice to run on Gas Slow Fan, Mode 2 with the gas heater on a high setting. - 4.7 Because of the control method, using electric and gas heating simultaneously will not give warm-up time and is not recommended.
+- 4.4 Make sure that clothing etc. is kept clear of the back of the heater. - 4.5 Ensure that the electrical cables of the Fanmaster are not strained or damaged. - 4.6 It is not good practice to run on Gas Slow Fan, Mode 2 with the gas heater on a high setting. - 4.7 Because of the control method, using electric and gas heating simultaneously will not give warm-up time and is not recommended.

-5 Servicing
+5. Servicing

-- 5.1 The Fanmaster requires no routine servicing but it is recommended that, in common with mains electric installation in the caravan, it is checked annually for earth continuity and insulation resistance. - 5.2 In order to ensure that your Carver heater continues to operate effectively, you will need to arrange for it to be serviced at least once a year by a competent and trained service engineer. - 5.3 Similarly, you will need to call in for service if, at any time, you experience difficulties with the heaters performance.
+- 5.1 The Fanmaster requires no routine servicing but it is recommended that, in common with mains electric installation in the motorhome, it is checked annually for earth continuity and insulation resistance. - 5.2 In order to ensure that your Carver heater continues to operate effectively, you will need to arrange for it to be serviced at least once a year by a competent and trained service engineer. - 5.3 Similarly, you will need to call in for service if, at any time, you experience difficulties with the heaters performance.
 There are a number of Dealers throughout the country who can give you this facility and they are listed in the Carver leaflet.
 If however, it is impractical to use them, you are recommended never to try to deal with the problem yourself but to turn off the gas to the heater, preferably at the cylinder, and to call your nearest Compass dealer for advice.
 He can then arrange for a competent engineer to deal with your problem. - 5.4 The reason for this advice is that by law no one is permitted to deal with the installation and servicing of gas appliances unless he is competent to work within the Gas Safety and Use Regulations 1990.
 Carvers provide special training facilities for their own staff and Dealer staff to make sure that you have available at all times competent engineers to deal with your requirements.